shanerwarner/oraclewiki/content/oracle-standalone/rhel/_index.md

 Verify Oracle Inventory Directory and Proceed to the Next Step
 ![](6.png)
-Verify the OS Groups created in the Prerequisite Step above
+Verify the OS Groups created in the Prerequisite Step above Select the "Automatically run Configuration Scrips and Select use "root" and enter the root Password Below
 ![](7.png)

 ![](8.png)

 ![](9.png)
-Select the "Automatically run Configuration Scrips and Select use "root" and enter the root Password Below

 ![](10.png)

 ![](11.png)
+Progress of Oracle 19c Software will begin.
 ![](12.png)